Privacy Policy

 Use and Disclosure

-Your personal information is considered confidential and will not be used for any purpose other than for the proper operation of the Service or as required by law, such as in circumstances of emergency.
+Your personal information is considered confidential and will not be used for any purpose other than for the proper operation of the Service, related secondary purposes or as required by law, such as in circumstances of emergency.
 Accordingly, personal information may be accessed by and exchanged between Service staff in the course of their work, and third parties who provide supportive or associated services to the Service.
 However, it will not be disclosed without your written consent to do so or as required by law.

-The Privacy Officer from each of our Service locations will be responsible for management of personal information, including its secure storage systems and associated procedures.
+The Privacy Officer from each of our Service locations will be responsible for management and protection of personal information, including its secure storage systems and associated procedures.
 This person or people must take reasonable steps to ensure the personal information collected by the Service is accurate and complete to enable provision of a high quality service while ensuring the health and safety of children and all workplace participants, particularly in the event of an emergency.

 Security